 - Attach string, twine, or even a bent wire hanger to the "roof" of the carton.
 Hang the birdhouse from a branch.

 Grow a Vegetable

-Take kids to the garden center and have them pick a vegetable they can plant, grow and eat.
-Once they have planted their veggies, look up some fun recipes that feature them as the main ingredient.
-Plan a meal for when their veggies will be harvested.
+Take kids to the garden center, and have them pick a low-maintenance vegetable they can plant and grow in the ground or a container.
+Teach them how to care for the plant, and make that their project for the spring.
+Once they can harvest their veggies from their garden, look up some fun recipes that feature what they grew as the main ingredient.
+Plan a meal or a big salad that your kids can help prepare.

 Have a Spring Scavenger Hunt

-What can you see in springtime that's different than the rest of the year?
-Flowers that only bloom in spring?
-Pine cones uncovered by melting snow?
-Berries the sprout on that bush in the yard?
-Get together with the kids to compose a list of things nature brings at springtime.
-Then go out and collect a sample of each.
+What can you see in springtime that's different from the rest of the year?
+Maybe it's flowers that only bloom in the spring, a tree's buds, insects and wildlife, or pinecones uncovered by melting snow.
+Get together with the kids to compose a list of things nature brings in the springtime.
+Then go outside for a scavenger hunt, and collect a sample of each or take photos of what can't be captured.
 Want to turn it into a competition?
-Make two lists, split into teams and race to see who is the first to retrieve everything.
+Make two lists, split the kids into teams, and race to see who is the first to retrieve everything.